scala-jwt/oath/README.md

 a basic understanding of JWTs, the internals and the configuration settings available for this library.
 Oath will allow you to create custom tokens from scala ADT `Enum` associated with different properties and hide the boilerplate in configuration files.
-Oath depends on [Enumeratum](https://github.com/lloydmeta/enumeratum) in order to collect the information needed for the custom `Enum`.
+Oath macros are inspired from [Enumeratum](https://github.com/lloydmeta/enumeratum) in order to collect the information needed for the custom `Enum`.

 ### Oath Overview